Battersea Railway Bridge: History

 A three-arch brick viaduct carries the line on the north side of the bridge, with one arch having been opened to provide a pedestrian route under the railway, as part of the Thames Path.
 On the south side are four arches, two of which are used as storage for the residents of a houseboat community moored immediately downstream, and another one of which was opened to Thames Path pedestrian traffic as part of the Lombard Wharf development.
+During a refurbishment carried out between early 2013 and mid 2014, during which further repairs and strengthening works were undertaken, new offices and storage areas were developed underneath some of the arches.

+The opening of the bridge was credited with a noticeable increase in freight traffic.
+Trains crossing the bridge are subject to a 20/30 mph speed limit (locomotive-hauled traffic is restricted to 20 mph, all other traffic is limited to 30 mph).

-The bridge was strengthened and refurbished in 1969, and again in 1992.
-During a high tide in late 2003, the structure was struck by a refuse-barge damaging some lower structural elements significantly: repairs were completed in early 2004.
+During 1969, works were carried out on the bridge to refurbish and strengthen it; similar work was taken out again in 1992.
+During a high tide in late 2003, the structure was struck by a refuse barge, causing substantial damage to some of the lower structural elements; repairs were completed in early 2004.

+During 2008, the bridge was declared a Grade II* listed structure; this status is intended to preserve its special character and provide protection against any unsympathetic development.
+The decision to list the bridge was attributed to both architectural and historic reasons, it reportedly being the most complete of the six railway bridges that were constructed during the 1860s, as well as one of the earliest railway bridges to cross the Thames in general.

 In November 2013, planning permission was granted for the Diamond Jubilee Footbridge, extending the two central piers of the bridge upstream.

-Trains crossing are subject to a 20/30 mph speed limit (locomotive-hauled traffic is restricted to 20 mph, all other traffic is limited to 30 mph).

-The bridge was declared a Grade II* listed structure in 2008, providing protection to preserve its special character from unsympathetic development.